Turkey or Chicken Enchiladas Verdes

 To Assemble Enchiladas

 - Preheat an oven to 350°F. In a small fry pan, heat the oil over medium-high heat until sizzling hot.
 Using tongs, quickly pass each tortilla through the oil to soften, then drain on paper towels.
 Using your fingers, dip each tortilla briefly in the warm sauce, place on a plate, put a large spoonful of shredded turkey near one edge and roll up the tortilla.
-Place, seam side down, in a baking dish.
+Place, seam side down, in a baking dish.18 corn tortillas, 1/3 Cup safflower or canola oil

 - Once all tortillas are rolled, cover with the remaining sauce.
-Bake until thoroughly heated, about 10 minutes.
+Bake until thoroughly heated, about 20 minutes.
 Remove the enchiladas from the oven.
+Sprinkle with the cheese.
 Transfer 2 or 3 to warmed serving plates.
 Top with desired Garnishes.
 Serve with beans and or Spanish Rice.
-Serve immediately.
+Serve immediately.2 Cups Mild Cheddar

 Notes